San Francisco · Q2 2026

 517K

 Avg. daily Muni boardings (Jun 2026), a post-pandemic high.
-Plus BART ridership, bridge crossings, and more.
+Also BART ridership, bridge crossings, and SFO traffic.

 🏠